jhyun0919/jhyun0919.github.io/_posts/Essay/2022-04-24-my thoughts on the relationship.md

 </p>
 <br>

 To those who will become close to me in the future, can I accept them as they are and approach me as I am?
-I may not be able to give a definitive answer to this question right now, but I pray that I will have the courage to share the precious values I have received from those I have had relationships with so far.
+I may not be able to give a definitive answer to this question right now, but I pray that I could have the courage to share the precious values I have received from those I have had relationships with so far.